HMS Canceaux

-HMS Canceaux was a sloop active in both the hydrographic exploration of the Atlantic Canada and New England coastline and in the American Revolutionary War.
+HMS Canceaux was a sloop active in both the hydrographic exploration of the Atlantic Canada and New England coastline, revenue protection, and in the American Revolutionary War.
 She played an integral role in the battle for control of Maine, in particular at the Burning of Falmouth.

-She began her life as a merchant vessel and would eventually be transformed to a military vessel for the Royal Navy, equipped to command the razing of major settlements.
-After leaving the Saint Lawrence River estuary in 1771, Canceaux actively shaped the maritime history of the American Revolution.
+Canceaux, a 20 gun armed ship was purchased at Quebec in February 1774 and was possibly a merchant ship before being commissioned by the Royal Navy as a Survey vessel.

+Rear Admiral John Montagu reports Canceaux arriving in Boston from England on 24 August 1771, after a delay in departure due to losing six men.

+Canceaux was at the Saint Lawrence River estuary in 1771.
+In 1772 Captain Holland, Surveyor General of the Coast ordered the commander of HMS Canceaux, Lieutenant Henry Mowat, to purchase boats and stores for their journey.

 Incident at Fort William and Mary

 In December 1774 HMS Canceaux, under the command of Lt.
 Henry Mowat, attempted to restore order to Fort William and Mary following the seizure of supplies by colonial forces led by Paul Revere.
 The fort, located on New Castle Island near Portsmouth, New Hampshire, was seen as essential to reasserting control over the insurrection mounting amongst the populace.
 The concern caused by the colonial seizure of sixteen cannon and about one hundred barrels of gunpowder prompted the Canceaux to quickly depart Boston for Portsmouth.
 She arrived four days after the colonial forces had taken said resources from the fort.
 She was then grounded by the local maritime pilot and thus remained within an estuary of the Piscataqua River, stranded for many days.